Welcome to the YASEP's website !

 in particular to design other CPU architectures such as F-CPU.

-You will find some background on this project in the application's documentation, in the archives,
+You will find some background on this project in the application's documentation,

 in the blog and in these presentations:

 and JMLL2012 (french).